Lu0628/jerrylu2018.github/index.md

 # reviww 10/5/2018

-this week i learned about our project on github. it is complicated at thebeagining but when im familiar with how the system works its not that hard. mr.gold helped my alot, we were writing a school suvival guide and theres different ways to present it.
+this week i learned about our project on github. it is complicated at thebeagining but when im familiar with how the system works its not that hard. mr.gold helped my alot, we were writing a school suvival guide and theres different ways to present it. such as using hashtag or numbers. and it will get way harder if we didin't do it right. therefor i really learned alot this week.

+...